Financial-Times/origami/proposals/accepted/0000-imageset-json-spec.md

 # Imageset Specification

-Create a specification for `imageset.json`, found in the route of Origami image sets, which includes a `deprecated` key.
+Create a specification for `imageset.json`, found in the root of Origami image sets, which includes a `deprecated` key.

 ## motivation